-Before you buy, get at least the last two years of the salon’s accounts (prepared by an accountant), so you can find out if it’s profitable.
-If it’s not, then you have to find out why it isn’t.
+Before you buy, get at least the last two years of the salon’s account, prepared by an accountant.
+This will help you find out if it’s profitable.
+If it’s not, then you have to look into why it isn’t.
 It’s always a good idea to have a conversation with the current owner about this, but take what they say with a pinch of salt.
 Get the black on white paper evidence and leave the emotional decisions aside.
-Have a good look at point 3 for where to look.

 2. What Are The Monthly Income Revenue And Expenses?

-If when you’re looking into buying the salon spends more money than it brings in each month, you might, first of all, hold off from buying.
-If you still want to go ahead with the purchase, then consider that you might have to bail it out for several months before it starts to break even.
+If when you’re looking into buying the salon spends more money than it brings in each month, you might, first of all, want to hold off from buying.
+If you still want to go ahead though, then consider that you might have to bail it out for several months before it starts to break even.
 The reason for this is that it can take a while for your marketing and PR efforts to pay off.
-Bear that in mind and plan for having some cash put aside to weather this.
+Bear that in mind and make sure you have money aside to weather this.

 3. Management Accounts & KPIs

-Another thing to look into before buying an existing salon is the management accounts and the Key Performance Indicators (financial, marketing, etc.).
+Another thing to look into before buying an existing salon is the management accounts and the Key Performance Indicators (financial, marketing, etc).
 If you’re buying from a salon that uses Phorest Salon Software, this will be easy to get a hold on using the management and reporting tools.
-Digging into management accounts and KPIs will give you an excellent insight into which areas of the salon you can improve upon and will lead to my fourth point.
+Digging into management accounts and KPIs will give you an excellent insight into which areas of the salon you can improve upon.

 4. Look Into HR & Staff Issues